 But the BEST fish tacos are served at a stand just across the street called “Birrotes Everybody”.
 Ask chef Luis what the daily special is.
 His seafood is always fresh because it is caught from the bay each morning.

 The best part about this Baja RV Park is that it makes a perfect launching point for exploring the beaches of Bahia Concepcion.
 Head out to the beaches for the ultimate Baja boondocking experience then drive back to Don Chano’s when your tanks need the full hookup treatment.

 3. Romanita RV Park: Loreto, BCS

 Loreto is one of Baja California’s Pueblo Magicos and it is definitely worth the stop to explore.
-Romanita RV Park is perfectly situated in the middle of town, near many fabulous restaurants, shops and two blocks from the boardwalk also known as the malecon, along the bay.
-Full hookups and shady palms will keep you cool from the harsh sun.
+Romanita RV Park is perfectly situated in the middle of town.
+It’s location near many fabulous restaurants, shops and two blocks from the boardwalk also known as the malecon, is hard to beat.
+Full hookups (15-amp electricity) and shady palms will keep you cool from the harsh sun.

-This Baja RV park features bathrooms and showers if your RV or van isn’t fully self contained.
-The owner also operates as a guide and will take you on a boat tour of the Bahia de Loreto National Park Islands.
+This Baja RV park features bathrooms and showers (rustic but hot) if your RV or van isn’t fully self contained.
+The owner also operates as a guide.
+He will take you on a boat tour of the Bahia de Loreto National Park Islands.